ULNA ANATOMY

 • Trochlear Notch

-• Function: Forms the hinge mechanism of the elbow joint
+• Function: Forms the hinge mechanism of your elbow joint

 Olecranon